Get exclusive member benefits & effect social change. Join Today

 This treatment method is generally reserved for advanced venous insufficiency.
-In sclerotherapy, a chemical is injected into the damaged vein so that it is no longer able to carry blood.
+In sclerotherapy, a chemical is injected into the damaged vein so that it’s no longer able to carry blood.
 Blood will return to the heart through other veins, and the damaged vein will eventually be absorbed by the body.
 Sclerotherapy is used to destroy small to medium veins.
-A chemical is injected into the damaged vein so that it is no longer able to carry blood.
+A chemical is injected into the damaged vein so that it’s no longer able to carry blood.

 In severe cases, your doctor can use a catheter procedure for larger veins.
 They’ll insert a catheter (a thin tube) into the vein, heat the end of it, and then remove it.
 The heat will cause the vein to close and seal as the catheter is taken out.

 If you have a family history of venous insufficiency, there are steps you can take to lessen your chances of developing the condition: